salsify/ember-exclaim/addon/-private/GLOSSARY.md

 # Glossary

 This document aims to be a brief summary of the terminology used within the implementation of this addon.
-In all documentation below, bear in mind that `$component` and `$bind` may be substituted with other strings based on the configured values for `componentKey` and `bindKey`, respectively, for the `{{ember-exclaim}}` instance in question.

 ## UI Config